 Figure 9-788es — STA Control field of the Probe Request variant Multi-Link element format

 The Link ID subfield specifies a value that uniquely identifies the AP from which information is requested.

-The Complete Profile subfield is set to 1 when complete information is requested from the AP as defined in 35.3.4.2 (Use of ML probe request and response).
+The Complete Profile Requested subfield is set to 1 when complete information is requested from the AP as defined in 35.3.4.2 (Use of ML probe request and response).
 Otherwise the subfield is set to 0.

 TGbe editor: Please modify the clause 35.3.2.3 as shown below: